Variables

 The only valid construct involving a * inside KEYWORDS is a -*.
 Do not use KEYWORDS="*" or KEYWORDS="~*".

-See Keywording and Stabilization for how to handle this variable.
+See Keywording and stabilization for how to handle this variable.

 IUSE